strongloop/smartprofiling-example-app/README.md

 The value for these options is highly depended on the application that is being profiled.
 For this demo:

-Set "timeout" to "50 ms"
+Set "Threshold" to "50 ms"
-Set "cycles" to "10".
+Set "Max Cycles" to "10".

-### Start the Profiler

-Select the all PIDs from the PID list, and click "start" on the profiler.

-> Selecting multiple PIDs for profiling is only available when using Smart
-> Profiling

 ### Running the Demo Application

+It's recommended for this demo, that you only run one worker instance on the PM.

+#### Start the demonstration application

 Navigate to the Demo application.
 Set the timeout to "50" and click "Start"